ddnexus/pagy/docs/extras/responsive.md

 The above statement means that from `0` to `450` pixels width, pagy will use the `[1,2,2,1]` size, from `450` to `750` it will use the `[3,4,4,3]` size and over `750` it will use the `[4,5,5,4]` size.
 (Read more about the `:size` variable in the [How to control the page links](../how-to.md#controlling-the-page-links) section)

 **IMPORTANT**: You can set any number of breakpoints with any arbitrary width and size.
-The only constraint is that the `:breakpoints` hash must contain always the `0` size.
+The only requirement is that the `:breakpoints` hash must contain always the `0` size.
 An `ArgumentError` exception will be raises if it is missing.

 ## Methods